edwardez/BangumiN/README.md

 5. Then on your local machine, you have to package your project to upload it to your scrapyd server.
 You have to `pip install scrapyd-client` to help you package and upload.
 For this part, you can refer to [here](https://github.com/scrapy/scrapyd-client).
 6. Execute `curl http://votre.site:6800/schedule.json -d project=bgm -d spider=the-spider-you-want`

+## Known issue

+Due to sensitive content restriction, this spider cannot scrape subjects that are marked as R-18.

 ## License

 MIT Licensed.